commercetools/commercetools-postman-collection/GettingStarted.md

 # Install Postman App

-Instructions for installing the Postman app or using the web version can be found at https://www.postman.com/downloads/.
+Instructions for installing the Postman app or using the web version can be found at [Installing and Updating](https://learning.postman.com/docs/getting-started/installation-and-updates/) in the Postman Learning Center.

 # Import commercetools Postman collection